Nadav92/JobsApp/README.md

 User can login as Member with <br>
 Usernames  - moti ,nadavBaker ,nadav ,team3 ,dor ,soroka ,matan ,ofir ,lcontrol ,shaul. <br>
 Password - Pa$$w0rd.<br>
-Between users please refresh the page.
+Between switch users please refresh the page.
 ## Functionality and Content
 #### Register
 Form for register new user to the application.<br>